-ALEM is an extraordinary story about an extraordinary circle of young men and women with disabilities.
-Through an unlikely, remarkable and truly wonderful story, twelve young men and women have become a production team who design and fabricate specialty wheelchairs and provide much-needed wheelchair repair service; a program in Mexico known as “Enchúlame la Silla” or Jazz my Chair.
+ALEM is a remarkable story about an extraordinary circle of young men and women with disabilities.
+Through an unlikely, remarkable and truly wonderful story, twelve young men and women with disabilities have become a production team who design and fabricate specialty wheelchairs and provide much-needed wheelchair repair service; a program in Mexico known as “Enchúlame la Silla” or Jazz my Chair.

 Enchúlame la Silla